HOME > STUDENT LIFE >

 Service Learning Programs at St. Michael’s School

-As such, St. Michael’s students participate in a variety of service-learning activities throughout the year, including the following:
+As such, St. Michael’s students participate in a variety of Service Learning activities throughout the year, including the following:

 Mass Donations